number-25/autodidacticism/Cheatsheets/Julia_base_functions.md

 ##### define a single line function: `divideten(x::Interger) = x / 10`

+##### function composition and piping/chaining.
+Combine functions by using the unicode circle character: `map(first ∘ reverse ∘ uppercase, split("you can compose functions like this")`
+To use the compose character type `\circ<tab>`.
+This will apply each function one after the next to our input data.
+Very cool.

+We can also use the piping operator to do the same thing: `1:10 |> sum |> sqrt`

+The pipe operator can also be used with broadcasting, as .|>, to provide a useful combination of the chaining/piping and dot vectorization syntax
+`["a", "list", "of", "strings"] .|> [uppercase, reverse, titlecase, length]`

 ##### define the return type of a function:
 ```julia
 function divrem(x, y)::Int8